tupynambalucas/image-compressor-electron/README.md

 })
 ```

-And thats it, the images are compressed by the percentage that you chose
+## And thats it, the images are compressed by the percentage that you chose.